Move over, millennials. Generation Z is the newest market segment in town, and it’s time to learn how to market to them.

 They have some traditional attitudes.
 While Gen Z is the first purely digital generation, they hold some old-school ideals when it comes to living debt-free and saving for retirement.
 You heard that right—kids 21 and younger are already planning for their post-career lifestyle.

 They trust YouTube.
 Gen Z puts a lot of trust in social media.
 As much as 30 percent find YouTube ads more trustworthy than any other type of advertising.
+So advertising say a cabinet painting company on YouTube will go a long way.

 They value realism.
 When deciding what to purchase, almost one-third of Gen Z said they want to hear from real customers who have purchased the product first.